Go Back

 Ingredients

-• 2 sheets vegan puff pastry most store-bought are accidentally vegan, check the label!
+• 1 sheet vegan puff pastry most store-bought versions are accidentally vegan

 • 4 large portobello mushrooms stems removed

-• 8 oz mixed mushrooms cremini, shiitake, oyster, finely chopped
+• 1 pound mixed mushrooms cremini, shiitake, or oyster, finely chopped

 • 1/2 cup walnuts toasted and chopped